Patent # 2,288,467

 “A base ball score card comprising a

-sheet having main vertical columns,
+sheet having main vertical columns, each of

 Patent # 2,028,462